cutterbl/CFQueryReader/README.txt

 the ColdFusion 8 or higher Development server to properly call the CFC, and thecfartgallery datasource (part of the demo applications).

-The 'Artists.cfc' has been upgraded to a fully scripted component, for ColdFusion 9.
-There is an unscripted component in the same directory, but you'll have to change the file names.
-The examples use the 'cfartgallery' datasource that is included in the ColdFusion installation.
+The examples use the 'blog' MySQL datasource that is included in the 'db' folder.

 ColdFusion Download page
 http://www.adobe.com/support/coldfusion/downloads.html